-Hiking Basics for Beginners: Gear
+Hiking Basics: Gear

 This wasn't always the case, though.
 I grew up with a single, hiker father that, more likely than not, drug his begrudging daughter along.
 While I enjoyed the easier hikes, for the most part, I detested hiking.
 I was lazy, out-of-shape, and had absolutely no desire to go hiking.

 When I got older and had kids of my own, I can remember having a moment where I wondered how I could get more active and, in turn, get my kids more active while, at the same time, adhering to a shoestring budget.
 I remembered those times hiking with my dad and thought about them fondly.
 Thus, my love of hiking was born.

 Since then, I've graduated from novice, unexperienced hiker that would only go a few miles on easier trails to a seasoned hiker that tackles mountains.
 It hasn't always been an easy experience, but I've grown to love hiking with a passion and have learned a lot along the way.
 While I know a lot about hiking, I'm not what I would classify as an expert.
 I am, though, a well-seasoned hiker who knows quite a bit.
 If I were new to the sport and wanted some basic information, I would appreciate some pointers.

 This post, then, is the first of a series that I will do about hiking basics.
 It is meant for those who are interested in hiking and would like some tips on how to get started.
 This first post is about hiking gear, so read on: